-Stakeholder Objectives mmunication Methods and Tools Timeframe Responsibil lity Stakeholders who may be directly or in ndirectly affected by the project Nearby local communities and residents to include Ras Ghareb and Zafarana Disclosure of Stakeholder Engagement Plan (SEP) including grievance mechanism.
-1. Hardcopy of SEP in Arabic to be available at Ras Ghareb Local Governmental Unit.
-Once before construction (to be updated when required) Manager) (CSR 2.
+Stakeholder Objectives Communication Methods and Tools Timeframe Responsibility Stakeholders who may be directly or indirectly affected by the project Nearby local communities and residents to include Ras Ghareb and Zafarana Hardcopy of SEP in Arabic to be available at Red Sea Governorate and Ras Ghareb Local Governmental Unit.
+Once before construction (to be updated when required) RSWE (CSR Manager) 2.
 Summary advertisement in Arabic of grievance mechanism to be posted at key local community platforms and through the distribution of flyers in both Arabic and English.
 Refer to Chapter 8 for additional details.
-Once before construction (to be checked regularly to ensure advertisement in place) Manager) (CSR Updates on the Project including environmental and social issues and CSR activities undertaken 1.
-Prepare leaflet in Arabic with updates on Project including environmental and social issues.
-This could include updates on the Project development, number of employment opportunities allocated for local communities, the bidding process for Project components, construction plans, etc. Leaflet to be disclosed at key local community platforms to include Ras Ghareb Local Governmental Unit.
+Once before construction (to be checked regularly to ensure advertisement in place) RSWE (CSR Manager) Updates on the Project including environmental and social issues and CSR activities undertaken Prepare leaflet in Arabic with updates on Project including environmental and social issues.
+This could include updates on the Project development, number of employment opportunities allocated for local communities, the bidding process for Project components, construction plans, etc. Leaflet to be disclosed at key local community platforms to include Red Sea Governorate and Ras Ghareb Local Governmental Unit.
 In addition, it will also be updated on company website and social media platforms.
-Quarterly during construction Semi-annual during operation Manager) (CSR Updates on CSR activities undertaken 2.
-Quarterly CSR newsletter that will be published on company website Quarterly during construction and operation (CSR Bedouin Groups Disclosure of Stakeholder Engagement Plan (SEP) including grievance mechanism.
-1. Individual targeted meetings with tribal leaders of such groups to explain SEP and grievance mechanism Annually during construction and operation Manager) (CSR Updates on the Project including environmental and social issues and CSR activities undertaken 1.
-Prepare and distribute leaflet in Arabic with updates on Project including environmental and social issues.
-This could include updates on the Project development, number of employment opportunities allocated for local communities, the bidding process for Project components, construction plans, updates on CSR programs implemented, etc. Quarterly during construction Annually during operation Manager) (CSR
+Quarterly during construction Semi-annual during operation RSWE (CSR Manager) Updates on CSR activities undertaken Quarterly CSR newsletter that will be published on company website Quarterly during construction and operation RSWE (CSR Manager) Bedouin Groups Disclosure of Stakeholder Engagement Plan (SEP) including grievance mechanism.
+Individual targeted meetings with tribal leaders of such groups to explain SEP and grievance mechanism Annually during construction and operation RSWE (CSR Manager) Updates on the Project including environmental and social issues and CSR activities undertaken Prepare and distribute leaflet in Arabic with updates on Project including environmental and social issues.
+This could include updates on the Project development, number of employment opportunities allocated for local communities, the bidding process for Project components, construction plans, updates on CSR programs implemented, etc. Quarterly during construction Annually during operation RSWE (CSR Manager) General Petroleum Company Coordination for land use activities to be undertaken onsite and provide updates as applicable Individual/Internal Meetings (if required) Correspondence and Official Letters Once before construction Continuously throughout construction and operation as applicable RSWE Stakeholders who may participate in implementation of the Project Lender Updates on the Project including environmental and social issues (e.g. Individual/Internal Meetings (if required) TBD RSWE team as applicable